-With a view to the developments described above, the Terms and Conditions of the Securities stipulate that the Securities may become subject to the determination by the Relevant Resolution Authority that all or part of the principal amount of the Securities, including accrued but unpaid interest in respect thereof, must be written off or converted into CET1 instruments or other types of capital instruments or otherwise be applied to absorb losses, all as prescribed by the Statutory

-Loss Absorption Powers ("Statutory Loss Absorption").
-See Condition 16 (Contractual Recognition of Power under the Bank Recovery and Resolution Directive).
+With a view to the developments described above, the Terms and Conditions of the Securities stipulate that the Securities may become subject to the determination by the Relevant Resolution Authority that all or part of the principal amount of the Securities, including accrued but unpaid interest in respect thereof, must be written off or converted into shares or other instruments of ownership or otherwise be applied to absorb losses, all as prescribed by the Statutory Loss Absorption Powers ("Statutory Loss Absorption").
+See Condition 16 (Contractual recognition of powers under the Bank Recovery and Resolution Directive).

-Upon any such determination, (i) the relevant proportion of the outstanding nominal amount of the Securities subject to the Statutory Loss Absorption Powers shall be written off or converted into CET1 instruments or other types of capital instruments or otherwise be applied to absorb losses, as prescribed by the applicable resolution framework, (ii) investors will have no further rights or claims in respect of the amount so written off or subject to conversion or otherwise as a result of such Statutory Loss Absorption and (iii) such Statutory Loss Absorption shall not constitute a default nor entitle investors to take any action to cause the dissolution or liquidation of the Issuer.
+Upon any such determination, (i) the relevant proportion of the outstanding nominal amount of the Securities subject to the Statutory Loss Absorption Powers shall be written off or converted into shares or other instruments of ownership or otherwise be applied to absorb losses, as prescribed by the applicable resolution framework, (ii) investors will have no further rights or claims in respect of the amount so written off or subject to conversion or otherwise as a result of such Statutory Loss Absorption and (iii) such Statutory Loss Absorption shall not constitute a default nor entitle investors to take any action to cause the dissolution or liquidation of the Issuer.